observablehq/framework/docs/getting-started.md

 If you like, you can run your data loader manually in the terminal:

-<pre data-copy>node docs/data/forecast.json.js</pre>
+<pre data-copy>node src/data/forecast.json.js</pre>

 If this barfs a bunch of JSON in the terminal, it’s working as intended. 😅 Normally you don’t run data loaders by hand — Framework runs them automatically, as needed — but data loaders are “just” programs so you can run them manually if you want.
 Conversely, any executable or shell script that runs on your machine and outputs something to stdout can be a data loader!

 ### File attachments

 Framework uses [file-based routing](./loaders#routing) for data loaders: the data loader <code>forecast.json.js</code> serves the file <code>forecast.json</code>.
-To load this file from <code>docs<span class="wbr">/</span>weather.md</code> we use the relative path <code>./data<span class="wbr">/</span>forecast.json</code>.
+To load this file from <code>src<span class="wbr">/</span>weather.md</code> we use the relative path <code>./data<span class="wbr">/</span>forecast.json</code>.
 In effect, data loaders are simply a naming convention for generating “static” files — a big advantage of which is that you can edit a data loader and the changes immediately propagate to the live preview without needing a reload.

 To load a file in JavaScript, use the built-in [`FileAttachment`](./files).
 In `weather.md`, replace the contents of the JavaScript code block (the parts inside the triple backticks <code>```</code>) with the following code: